kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

   // +optional
   IPFamilies []corev1.IPFamily `json:"ipFamilies,omitempty"`

-  // Ports defines the endpoint port numbers and protocols exposed on the
+  // Ports defines the endpoint target ports and protocols exposed on the
   // selected pods.
-These are target ports, not Service frontend ports.
-Omitting
-  // this field produces EndpointSlices with an empty ports list, mirroring the
+Omitting this field produces EndpointSlices with an empty
-  // behavior of a headless Service with no ports defined.
+  // ports list.
   // +optional
   Ports []EndpointSelectorPort `json:"ports,omitempty"`

-  // PublishNotReadyAddresses controls whether not-yet-ready pods appear in
-  // generated EndpointSlices.
-When true, not-ready pods are included with
-  // ready=true in their endpoint conditions, making them reachable before
-  // they pass readiness probes.
-  // +optional
-  PublishNotReadyAddresses bool `json:"publishNotReadyAddresses,omitempty"`

-  // TrafficSettings provides producer-side routing configuration propagated
-  // to generated EndpointSlices.
-  // +optional
-  TrafficSettings *EndpointSelectorTrafficSettings `json:"trafficSettings,omitempty"`
 }

 // EndpointSelectorPort defines a single port exposed by the selected pods.